compucorp/backstopjs-config/README.md

 A CiviCRM site installed with sample data (check the "Load sample data" option when running the installer).

 ### Additional data needed
-* Have atleast one Price Set added with atlease one price field .
-Go to http://<domain>/civicrm/admin/price/field and add a price set.
+* At least one Price Set added with at least one price field (/civicrm/admin/price/field)

 # How to use it
 1. Create a `backstop_data/site-config.json` file with the following content.